MicrosoftDocs/Hololens/hololens/hololens1-hardware.md

 ### Safety

-HoloLens has been tested and found to conform to the basic impact protection requirements of ANSI Z87.1, CSA Z94.3, and EN 166.
+HoloLens is tested and is found to conform to the basic impact protection requirements of ANSI Z87.1, CSA Z94.3, and EN 166.
 - [SAR Information](https://support.microsoft.com/help/12673/mobile-devices-sar-information)

 ## Care and cleaning